What is Arete?

 With the above in mind, the following video takes a deeper look at exactly how to understand Greek philosophy through a modern lens.

-FACT: Areté is loosely related to the Greek word aristos, which is the root of the word aristocracy, referring to that with superiority and nobility.
-So then, Areté is a superior virtue.
+FACT: Arete is loosely related to the Greek word aristos, which is the root of the word aristocracy, referring to that with superiority and nobility.
+So then, arete is a superior virtue, the aristocracy of virtues.

 TIP: See this excellent overview of Arête by philosophynow.org (which I use as a guidepost for the next section).

-Aristotle expanded on the previous philosophers’ ideas of areté in Nicomachean Ethics (350 BC) and other works.
+Aristotle expanded on the previous philosophers’ ideas of arete in Nicomachean Ethics (350 BC) and some of his other works like Politics.
 Aristotle considered excellence as a quality of something, or someone, that manifests its unique purpose or telos.

 Aristotle, in a way, combines the concepts of inner excellence, outward acts of greatness, and the communication of excellence as the concept of purpose (telos).